WheteThunger/VehicleDeployedLocks/README.md

 - The vehicle already has a code lock or a key lock
 - The vehicle was destroyed or is "dead"
 - Another plugin blocked it with the `CanDeployVehicleCodeLock` or `CanDeployVehicleKeyLock` hook
-- The `isFree` argument was `false`, and the player didn't have sufficient items or resources to deploy the lock (this also takes into account permission for free locks)
+- The `isFree` argument was `false`, and the player didn't have sufficient items or resources to deploy the lock (this also takes into account permission for free locks), or recently purchased one and was on cooldown

 #### API_CanPlayerDeployCodeLock / API_CanPlayerDeployKeyLock